Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Comparison of approaches

-The comparison is performed on a data set of length 20,000 simulated from the autoregressive model \eqref{eq:15} with parameters $\theta^*=(\phi,\sigma,\tau)^\top=(0.8,0.5,1)^\top$.
+We perform a comparison on a data set of length $T=20,000$ simulated from the autoregressive model \eqref{eq:15} with parameters $\theta^*=(\phi,\sigma,\tau)^\top=(0.8,0.5,1)^\top$.
 Our method and the Poyiadjis $\mathcal{O}(N)$ have the same computational cost and are implemented with $N=50,000$.
 The Poyiadjis $\mathcal{O}(N^2)$ algorithm, which has a quadratic computational cost, is implemented with $N=500$.
-The comparisons were coded in the programming language C and run on a Dell Latitude laptop with a 1.6GHz processor.
-Each iteration of the $\mathcal{O}(N)$ algorithms takes approximately 1.11 minutes for $N=50,000$.
+The comparisons were run on a Dell Latitude laptop with a 1.6GHz processor, where each iteration of the $\mathcal{O}(N)$ algorithms takes approximately 1 minute for $N=50,000$.
 The $\mathcal{O}(N^2)$ takes 5.1 minutes for $N = 500$.
 This corresponds to a CPU cost that is approximately 5 times greater than the $\mathcal{O}(N)$ methods.